SURFnet/simpleSAMLphp-theme-SURF/README.md

 The module can be installed in simpleSAMLphp by copying it into the `modules` directory.

+# License
+As this module takes code from simpleSAMLphp which is licensed under the LGPLv2 this module has the same license.
+See included `COPYING` file.

 # Installation
 We assume simpleSAMLphp is installed in `/var/www/simplesamlphp`, see the